itiligent/Guacamole-Installer/README.md

    - **Quick connect** allows for add-hoc unauthenticated connections.
 Whilst users must still authenticate directly with the endpoint, all other controls such as file sharing restrictions can be bypassed as add-hoc connections allow the user full access to all connection parameters.
 Also, add-hoc connections are not recorded or logged.
    - **History Recorded Storage** creates a locked down location for recorded session storage, however potentially sensitive recorded session data may require additional considerations beyond just Guacamole console & local filesystem access controls.
 Risk mitigations across the full storage and data lifecylce may also be a requirement.

+## **Upgrading Guacamole**
+To upgrade Guacamole, edit `upgrade-guac.sh` to reflect the desired `NEW_GUAC_VERSION` and `NEW_MYSQLJCON` values prior to running.
+The upgrade script will automatically update any pre-existing extensions already present (duo, ldap, totp, quick-connect or history-recored-storage) to the new Guacamole version.

 ## **Download manifest**

 The autorun link above downloads the following items into the `$DOWNLOAD_DIR/guac-setup` directory: